Amazon workers vote to join a union in New York in historic move

 It was the second time that workers there voted, after an Amazon win was overturned last year when federal regulators found the company had improperly interfered.

-Small will have another chance to organize a smaller Staten Island Amazon warehouse, which is holding a vote beginning April 25.
+Smalls will have another chance to organize a smaller Staten Island Amazon warehouse, which is holding a vote beginning April 25.

 Amazon did not immediately respond to a request for comment.
 It has said it doesn’t “think unions are the best answer for our employees.”
 Amazon founder Jeff Bezos owns The Washington Post.